-In the hypothetical example of Figure 1 (A-B), species A's evolutionary distinctiveness is determined not only by its unique terminal branch of 5 MY, but also by the fact that its sister species, species B, has a 0.5 probability of becoming extinct (Figure 1B).
-Therefore, species A has a 50% chance of being responsible for their shared internal branch of 10 MY, and so we assign 50% of that branch to species A. Now, the evolutionary distinctiveness of species A is 5 + (10 0.5) = 10 MY.
-The EDGE score under the new protocol is then the amount of species A's evolutionary distinctiveness we expect to lose due to that species becoming extinct, which is calculated by multiplying the evolutionary distinctiveness of the species by its extinction risk (Figure 1).
-For species A in our example, where its extinction risk (global endangerment; GE) is 0.2, this would be 10 MY 0.2, so EDGE = 2 MY.
-This 2 MY is the amount of expected loss of evolutionary history we can avert with conservation action.
+(10 0.5) = 10 MY.
+The EDGE score under the new protocol is then the amount of species A's evolutionary distinctiveness expected to be lost due to that species becoming extinct, which is calculated by multiplying the evolutionary distinctiveness of the species by its extinction risk (Figure 1).
+For species A in our example, whose extinction risk (global endangerment; GE) is 0.2, this would be 10 MY 0.2; so, EDGE = 2 MY.
+This 2 MY is the amount of expected loss of evolutionary history that can be averted through conservation.

-When we look at two real-world examples, the kea (Nestor notabilis, Fig. 1C-D) and the Philippine eagle (Pithecophaga jefferyi; Fig. 1E-F), we see how the extinction risk of closely-related species will influence the evolutionary distinctiveness of the focal species.
-The kea receives a large proportion of its evolutionary distinctiveness score from the internal branches it shares with the kākā (N. meridionalis) and kākāpo (Strigops habroptilus) due to both species being threatened (Vulnerable and Critically Endangered, respectively) and the three species sharing relatively long branches of the tree.
-Conversely, the Philippine eagle receives > 99% of its evolutionary distinctiveness solely from its terminal branch, due to it sharing its first internal branch with eight eagle species, five of which are Least Concern on the Red List.
+For two real-world examples, the kea (Nestor notabilis) (Figure 1c,d) and the Philippine eagle (Pithecophaga jefferyi) (Figure 1e,f), it is evident how the extinction risk of closely related species affects the evolutionary distinctiveness of the focal species.
+The kea receives a large proportion of its evolutionary distinctiveness score from the internal branches it shares with the kākā (N. meridionalis) and kākāpo (Strigops habroptilus) because both species are threatened (vulnerable and critically endangered, respectively) and the three species share relatively long branches of the tree.
+Conversely, the Philippine eagle receives > 99% of its evolutionary distinctiveness from its terminal branch because it shares its first internal branch with eight eagle species, five of which are least concern on the IUCN Red List.

-We quantified extinction risk following the new EDGE protocol, where each IUCN Red List category has a median extinction risk, between 0 and 1, around which there are bounds of uncertainty from which we can draw values to incorporate extinction risk (median values: Critically Endangered = 0.97, Endangered = 0.485, Vulnerable = 0.2425, Near Threatened = 0.12125, Least Concern = 0.060625; see Figure 1 in Gumbs et al. 2023 for full distribution).
-We then repeated our EDGE calculations across the 1,000 phylogenetic trees, for each tree selecting a new extinction risk value from the bounds of uncertainty for the given Red List category for each species.
-This approach allows for comparison with other taxonomic groups and facilitates the downstream use of the priority EDGE list by conservation initiatives (see Gumbs et al. (2023) for full details).
-We defined an 'EDGE species' as a species where the 2.5^{th} percentile of the EDGE score was above the median (0.19) EDGE score for all birds across the world.
+We quantified extinction risk following the updated EDGE protocol, in which each IUCN Red List category has a median extinction risk from 0 to 1, around which there are bounds of uncertainty from which one can draw values to incorporate extinction risk (median values: critically endangered, 0.97; endangered, 0.485; vulnerable, 0.2425; near threatened, 0.12125; least concern, 0.060625; Figure 1 in Gumbs et al., 2023 contains a full distribution).
+We then repeated our EDGE calculations across the 1000 phylogenetic trees.
+For each tree, we selected a new extinction risk value from the bounds of uncertainty for the given red-list category for each species.
+This approach allowed for comparison with other taxonomic groups and facilitated the downstream use of the priority EDGE list by decision makers (details in Gumbs et al., 2023).
+We define EDGE species as those for which the 2.5th percentile of the EDGE score was above the median (0.19) EDGE score for all birds across the world.